Skip to main content

 As important as equal opportunity is to a functioning society, its challenges are difficult and complex.
 Unfortunately, the offers often do not reach where they are needed most.

 One reason is a lack of digital skills and access.
-About 6% of the German population has never used the Internet in 2022, that is 3.4 million people (more here).
+About 6% of the German population has never used the Internet in 2022, that is 3.4 million people, according to the Federal Statistical Office.
 Thus, they do not have the same resources available to them as those who do use the Internet.
 In addition, the websites of government offices and public institutions are often not designed with sufficient accessibility in mind and are, for example, difficult to understand for non-German speakers or people with learning disabilities.

 Your team from vostel.de